-- Internal and internal evaluation of IT security, including taking part in the pilot for Cyber Essentials - Completion of a Trust Board Evaluation by an outside consultant - Premises, and Health and Safety including the development and implementation of a new Trust-wide policy and H &S Compliance monitoring system - School improvement reviews performed by an outside consultant - School improvement peer reviews performed internally - Safeguarding process and compliance peer reviews performed internally - Internal review of academy-based financial procedures - Trust-wide review of compliance with Data Protection requirements by an outside consultant
+- Internal and internal evaluation of IT security, including successful certification in the Cyber Essentials - Further development and implementation of a new Premises, and Health and Safety system policy and H &S Compliance monitoring system - School improvement reviews performed by an outside consultant - School improvement peer reviews performed internally - Safeguarding process and compliance peer reviews performed internally - Internal review of academy based financial procedures - Trust wide review of compliance with Data Protection requirements by an outside consultant

 The trust was named winner in the Outstanding Vision and Strategy category at the National Governance Association's (NGA) Outstanding Governance Awards 2021.
-In addition, just after the year-end we received our first Cyber Essentials certification for one of our schools.
-Both successes confirm the quality of our work in these areas and are an indicator of our capacity for future improvements.
+This success confirms the quality of our work in this area and is an indicator of our capacity for future improvements.